vojir/tprochazka-restful/README.md

 $anyRouteList[] = new ResourceRoute('sample[.<type xml|json>]', 'Resources:Sample:content', ResourceRoute::GET);
 ```

 There is only one more parameter unlike the Nette default Route, the request method.
 This allows you to generate same URL for e.g. GET and POST method.
+You can pass this parameter to route as a flag so you can combine more request methods such as `ResourceRoute::GET | ResourceRoute::POST` to listen on GET and POST request method in the same route.